ThreatConnect-Inc/threatconnect-developer-docs/docs/common_errors.rst

 General Errors
 --------------

-Signature data did not match expected result
+Signature Data Did Not Match Expected Result
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This error occurs when something is wrong with the signature used in the `Authorization Section <https://docs.threatconnect.com/en/latest/rest_api/quick_start.html#authorization>`__.
 Make sure you are using the ``HMAC-SHA256`` algorithm and base-64 encoding to create the signature.
 Refer to the `Authorization Section <https://docs.threatconnect.com/en/latest/rest_api/quick_start.html#authorization>`__ for steps to fix this error.

-Timestamp out of acceptable time range
+Timestamp Out of Acceptable Time Range
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Every API call to ThreatConnect requires a ``Timestamp`` header that is within five minutes of the ThreatConnect server's system time.
 If you get this error, you are passing in a Timestamp that does not line up with ThreatConnect system time.
 Refer to the `Timestamp Section <https://docs.threatconnect.com/en/latest/rest_api/quick_start.html#timestamp>`__ for steps to fix this error.